28 Unique Things to Do in the West Midlands

 Opening times: 9am–4pm daily.

-Another reason why you need to visit: Drayton Manor ranks in the top 4 of the best theme parks in the UK!
+If you ever need reason to visit: Alton Towers ranks Number 1 of the best theme parks in the UK!

 Opening times: 9:30am–5pm (Rides begin operating at 10:30am).

 Cadbury World, located near Birmingham city center, offers a delightful and immersive experience for families and kids who are chocolate enthusiasts.
-Visitors can enjoy a chocolate-filled day out at this world-famous chocolatier’s factory.
+Visitors can enjoy the ultimate, chocolate-filled day out at this world-famous chocolatier’s factory.

 This is the ultimate West Midlands day out for families and kids, especially at Christmas.
 There’s a playground park on site for the kids in case they’re feeling antsy indoors or are just hyped on all that sugary chocolate.